adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #6 Data progressing on the class side.
 Am now half way through the class and getting into higher level functions

 #7 Did not get to program today.
 Had to go to work early.

+#8 Had emergency today and yesterday.
+Did not get to program either day.